nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 of this axis are aligned with the ticks of the other axis.
 This may improve the looks, e.g. if you have one y axis to the left and one to the right, because the grid lines will then match the ticks in both ends.
-The trade-off is that the forced ticks won't necessarily be at natural places.
+The trade-off is that the forced ticks won't necessarily to at natural places.